Skip to Content

 chayote squash cooked, peeled and ready to use in place of apples

-chayote squash cooked, peeled, and ready to use in place of apples
+Chayote squash cooked, peeled, and ready to use in place of apples

 It’s a Cucurbitaceae, along with melons, cucumbers, and squash.